edniaj/centralised_exchange/README.md

 ~~ redis database - figure out how to set up ~~
-~~Set up (mock data) and Delete all redis data in the database - python file~~ ~~Create a frontend to view the orderbook~~ create a fix disassembler to interpret the data
+~~Set up (mock data) and Delete all redis data in the database - python file~~ ~~Create a frontend to view the orderbook~~
+Fix disassembler to interpret the data - routes should be inside the disassembler Set up database + mock user account
+User authentication ->  Tag user to a FD in the router (work on authentication later)

-Create routes to add data into redis orderbook set up database create fix route
+Create routes to CRUD order into redis orderbook Refactor the code
+Create liquidation engine (?)

 implement edge-triggered over level-triggered
 ## Design decisions